 How does a pop-up project go from idea to reality?

-- TREC and Better Block PDX review all proposals and select the projects by the end of March.
+- TREC and Better Block PDX review all proposals and select the projects.
 Priority is given to BIPOC, LGBTQI, disability advocacy, and women-led organizations.

-- Two to four selected projects will be handed off to planning and communication students in Spring 2020 who will develop outreach and engagement plans for June 2020.
+- Two to four selected projects from each RFP will be handed off to planning and communication students, who will develop outreach and engagement plans for the next term.

-- Depending on capacity and need, one to two of those projects will then go through an engineering phase in Winter 2020 to produce a traffic plan for June 2021.
+- Depending on capacity and need, one to two of those projects will then go through an engineering phase - usually in the winter term - to produce a traffic plan for the following summer.
 The recipient organization(s) gather community support and funding to implement these plans.
 Please note that Better Block PSU is unable to provide funding for these projects – we are able to provide support, guidance, and student plans.

 - Download our full RFP document and the Better Block PDX Guide to Pop-Up Projects here.

 Better Block PDX is a volunteer-led effort encouraging everyone to imagine what spaces could be when they are designed for people.
 We partner with community organizations, Portland State University, Portland Bureau of Transportation, and you to create inviting and interactive places through tactical urbanism “pop-up” projects.

 "Most close watchers of the Portland transportation world have heard of Better Block PDX," BikePortland founder Jonathan Maus wrote in a February 28, 2019 article.
 Better Block PDX won the "Spirit of Portland" award in 2017.
 Read more about Better Block PDX.